Nekpen Obasogie

 Nekpen Obasogie is a Canada-based Nigerian writer.
-She is the author of the book titled "Great Benin: The Alcazar of Post-Colonial Culture".
+She is the author of the book Great Benin: The Alcazar of Post-Colonial Culture.
 In 2022, she received the honorary Pen Award for her contributions to the promotion of the Benin culture.
+In 2022, she initiated the annual Edo Language Day Worldwide, which is August 13 every year.

 Background

 Nekpen Obasogie was born in Benin City, the capital city of Edo State in Nigeria.
-She later moved to Canada where she now resides.
-Her interest in Benin History and culture have seen her produced different literary piece in the subject area.
-This include her books titled “The Life of Princess Adesuwa” and "Great Benin: The Alcazar of Post-Colonial Culture".
+She later moved to Canada where she now lives.